 Los Angeles Rams finalize a trade with the Denver Broncos.
 The Rams have traded two 2022 draft picks in exchange for Pro Bowl linebacker Von Miller, per ESPN.
 The Rams will send the Broncos a second and a third-round pick in 2022.

 The Broncos are forced to pay $9 million of Miller’s previous base salary for the remaining nine games throughout the regular season.
 Miller, a pillar of this franchise and community, hosted a Halloween party recently at Denver’s complex, Sunday night.
-Monday morning, he reached out to say his goodbyes to his coaches and teammates, per sources.
+According to reliable sources.
+On Monday morning.
+He took the initiative to express his farewells to his coaches and teammates.

 — NFL (@NFL) November 1, 2021